 - weakness of your thigh muscles.

 We have created these resources, which offer simple advice and exercises to help you safely manage your Osteoarthritis.
-Please click on the image to download, save or print our leaflet.
+Please click on the image (left) or on the link below to download, save or print our leaflet.

 Please watch the introductory animation at the beginning of the playlist before you start.
 It is advised that you choose the hardest exercises you are able to manage.